 Instead, the U.S. Dollar Index rallied throughout July ahead of the expected rate cut and continued rallying after Fed chairman Jerome Powell made it official on Wednesday.

-In fact, the Federal Reserve Note broke out to its highest level since early 2017.
+The Federal Reserve Note broke out to its highest level since early 2017.

 The Fed also announced it would end its balance sheet reduction program a month earlier than originally scheduled.